timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-09-15
+# Objectives for Today 2022-09-16

-- Doing...
-Things...
-Not really sure what, just doing things...
+- Study some maths, practice derivatives...
-- Continue trying to get the tree in engine?
+- Experimenting with migrating SVN to GIT (just testing things)
-- Short stream: Tim is a Zombie today
+- Short stream?
+Tim is still a Zombie today

 ## NOTICE: